Mlada (Rimsky-Korsakov)

-In the middle of Mlada, a fantasy tale about ancient pagan Slavs, Cleopatra emerges in a scene that exudes sensuality.
-Rimsky-Korsakov said "Among my musical impressions of Paris [at the World Exhibition, summer 1889] I reflect on music in Hungarian and Algerian cafes.
-The virtuoso playing of a Hungarian orchestra on tsevnitsas (Pan flutes) gave me the idea of introducing this ancient instrument... during the dances at Cleopatra's.
-In an Algerian cafe, I was attracted to the beat of a large drum...
+"In the middle of Rimsky-Korsakov's Mlada, a fantasy tale about ancient pagan Slavs, the spectators suddenly find themselves in the palace of Cleopatra.
+The Egyptian scene exudes sensuality ...."
+Rimsky-Korsakov said, "Among my musical impressions of Paris [at the World Exhibition, summer 1889] I reflect on music in Hungarian and Algerian cafes.
+The virtuoso playing of a Hungarian orchestra on tsevnitsas (Pan flutes) gave me the idea of introducing this ancient instrument ... during the dances at Cleopatra's.
+In an Algerian cafe, I was attracted to the beat of a large drum ....
 This effect I also borrowed for the scene of Cleopatra."

 Performance history

 The St. Petersburg premiere of Rimsky-Korsakov's setting of the libretto was given on 1 November 1892 and conducted by Eduard Nápravník.
 The scene designers were Ivan Andreyev and Mikhail Bocharov; balletmasters were Lev Ivanov and Enrico Cecchetti.
 The first production of Mlada was not a success, and it did not become a regular repertory item.
-(The decor, however, was reused for Petipa's 1896 revival of the ballet adaptation of the scenario by composer Ludwig Minkus, which had premiered in 1879.)
+(The decor, however, was reused for Petipa's 1896 revival of the ballet adaptation of the scenario by composer Ludwig Minkus, which had premiered in 1879).

 Other notable performances of Rimsky-Korsakov's Mlada were given in 1904 in St. Petersburg in the Great Hall of the St. Petersburg Conservatory by Tsereteli's opera company; in 1913 in Moscow by the Zimin Opera; and in 1923 in Petrograd at the State Theatre of Opera and Ballet.

-A production from the 1990's of the opera-ballet at the Bolshoi Theatre was recorded on video.
+On 25 December 1988 a new production was mounted at the Bolshoi by its director Alexander Lazarev with designer Valery Levental, producer Boris Pokrovsky and ballet-master Andrei Petrov.
+The cast included Makvala Kasrashvili as Voislava, Oleg Kul'ko as Yaromir, Galina Borisova as Morena, Boris Morozov as Prince Mstivoi, and the ghost of Mlada and Cleopatra were danced by Nina Ananiashvili; it was also issued on video and DVD directed by Barrie Gavin.

+A semi-staged complete performance was given at the Barbican in London in May 1989 by the London Symphony Orchestra conducted by Michael Tilson Thomas with Sergei Leiferkus, Makvala Kasrashvili, Edward R. White jnr, Felicity Palmer, and Alfreda Hodgson among the cast.
+The Bolshoy production was performed in a 4,000-seat venue as part of Glasgow's 1990 European City of Culture festival, which also marked the first British appearance of the Bolshoy Opera.